Mom of missing kids waives extradition; bail stays at $5M

 Police also have said Vallow and Daybell have lied about the children’s whereabouts.

-Vallow also is accused of disobeying a court order that required her to bring her children to Idaho authorities last month.
+Vallow, also known as Lori Daybell, is also accused of disobeying a court order that required her to bring her children to Idaho authorities last month.
+De Costa said she is fighting the order because it would allow authorities to take her children into foster care.

 The tangled case includes investigations into three deaths.
 Vallow’s estranged husband, Charles Vallow, was shot and killed in Phoenix last July by her brother, Alex Cox.
 Then Cox, who claimed the shooting was in self-defense, died of unknown causes in December.